Pioneers dare to take that first step, will you be one?

 Start your studies online

 We are doing everything to make sure that your education isn’t impacted due to COVID-19.
-That’s why we have moved our July 2020 session online to ensure you don’t have to delay the start of your course.
+That's why we have continued to teach online for the November 2020 session online to ensure you don’t have to delay the start of your course.

 All teaching will now take place using our face-to-face virtual blended learning model.
 Produced with you in mind, this model uses the best expertise and technology from Charles Sturt University’s online platform, whilst providing the same level of interaction as studying in-centre.